Example of a long CFD trade: Buying Amazon

 Your broker will also charge you interest on the overnight position.
 It is also important to note that the CFD provider will be covering the difference between the contract value and your margin requirement.

 What happens next depends on the price evolution of the Amazon stock.
-The table below shows the impact depending on different scenarios.

 It clearly shows the magnifying effect of CFDs on the price variations of an asset.